Why are so many women behind bars?

-Community engagement was high on the agenda, and I recall Mum regularly visiting in- mates in the high security wing of HM Prison Wakefield. * Such organisations, and in particular our much-valued WI, are vital contributors to community life and we must fight tooth and nail to preserve the WI in these extraordinarily challenging times!
+Community engagement was high on the agenda, and I recall Mum regularly visiting inmates in the high security wing of HM Prison Wakefield.
+Such organisations, and in particular our much-valued WI, are vital contributors to community life and we must fight tooth and nail to preserve the WI in these extraordinarily challenging times!

-The lockdown in March, and the unwelcome reinstatement of restrictions in September, likely running to March 2021, reinforces my belief that Covid-19 is going to have a brutal impact on the WI at National, Federation and local levels alike.
-This led me to reflect on the impact of Covid-19 on the members of our prison WIs.
+The lockdown in March, and the unwelcome reinstatement of restrictions in September, likely running to March 2021, reinforces my belief that COVID-19 is going to have a brutal impact on the WI at National, Federation and local levels alike.
+This led me to reflect on the impact of COVID-19 on the members of our prison WIs.

 Lockdown has given us just a glimpse of what it must be like to have one’s freedom removed.
 My first clothes acquisition in lockdown was some knickers, to me a routine purchase.
 I recall one prison WI member explaining how one of the most humiliating restrictions of prison life was to be allowed only six pairs of knickers and with an enforced timetable for their laundry.
 This seemingly insignificant rule I found deeply shocking.

 The harsh reality for women in prison is that, despite the perceived luxury for many of having ensuite facilities and a TV, life is severely restricted, liberty is removed, and the ability to choose is taken away.
 Things that we all value so much.
-Currently many inmates are kept in solitary confinement for 23 hours a day in a utilitarian cell with no access to out- side.
+Currently many inmates are kept in solitary confinement for 23 hours a day in a utilitarian cell with no access to outside.
 This seems inhumane.
 Such constraints have been similarly challenging for the prison officers who have continued to care for and support the inmates.
 As a Federation we recognise with gratitude their hard work and commitment.

-Many of you will be familiar with the Care not Custody campaign (2008) and the resulting Care not Custody Coalition (2011), with progress reported at the NFWI annual met- ing in Bournemouth 2019 and in WI Life where the initiators of the Surrey Federation prison WIs, Jill Elliot and Jan Heasman, were featured.
+Many of you will be familiar with the Care not Custody campaign (2008) and the resulting Care not Custody Coalition (2011), with progress reported at the NFWI annual meeting in Bournemouth 2019 and in WI Life where the initiators of the Surrey Federation prison WIs, Jill Elliot and Jan Heasman, were featured.

 For being a member of a prison WI brings untold benefits.
 It not only offers the opportunity to experience real life for a few hours each month, but also has significant benefits for the mental health and well-being of members.
 But why, despite this campaign, has so little changed?
 Why are so many women in prison, many for short periods?
 And why are significantly more women imprisoned for a first or second offence than men?